MASiuTongJackie/MASiuTongJackie/README.md

 ### Hi there 👋

+🔭 I’m currently working on robot development and AI object detection 🌱 I’m currently learning parallel and parallel and distributed computing

 <!--
 **MASiuTongJackie/MASiuTongJackie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.